TheRealDeomax/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 The resources have now been created.

-#### Task 2 - Verify tools
+#### Task 2 - Verify lab tool versions

-1. In your virtual machine environment, open a Windows Command Prompt window.
+1. In your lab environment, open a Windows Command Prompt window.

 1. To display the version of Azure CLI that is installed locally, enter the following command: